d3x0r/gun-file/README.md

 ### Changelog
 1.0.118 - 'in' events require posting the gun instance they are on in the message now.
+Change default filename to data.json6.
 1.0.117 - remove alpha warning message.
 1.0.116 - add shared cache between instances using the same filename 1.0.115 - fix a couple more short timeout cross read/writes.